openhab/website/blog/2023-07-23-openhab-4-0-release.md

 _Jacob Laursen, openHAB Maintainer_

-18 new bindings are included, supporting new devices and services:
+17 new addons are included, adding support for new devices and services.

 The [PLEX binding](https://www.openhab.org/addons/bindings/plex/), which has been missing since version 2.x, is back!
 The [Android TV binding](https://www.openhab.org/addons/bindings/androidtv/) enables interaction with Google TV and Nvidia ShieldTV.